 Don’t forget to order some of Paladar’s delicious flan for dessert!

 Bryn Mawr Breakfast Club is one of the most overlooked and underrated places for brunch (or breakfast) in Chicago.
-This corner spot in the North Park neighborhood has some of the very best Latin eats in Chicago, even though it is billed as having an American menu.
+This corner spot in the North Park neighborhood has some of the very best Latin eats in Chicago, even though it has an American menu.
 Nevertheless, Chef Manny Mejia has incorporated Latin flavors into many of the substantial and tasty dishes on his menu.

 Some of the great items on the menu include the Caribbean Omelette, the Mayan Benedict, the Mango/Blueberry Pancakes, the Mahi tacos and the Chorizo Skillet.

-If you wish to try a dish with less Latin flare, you should order the Pajun Pancake which is a scallion pancake with pork belly, sauteed Brussels sprouts in garlic sauce, easy eggs and potatoes.
+If you wish to try a dish with a less Latin flare, order the Pajun Pancake which is a scallion pancake with pork belly, sauteed Brussels sprouts in garlic sauce, easy eggs, and potatoes.

 Bryn Mawr Breakfast Club is located at 3401 W. Bryn Mawr Ave.
-Take the Brown Line to the Kimball ‘L’ stop and transfer for the #82 bus.
+Take the Brown Line to the Kimball ‘L’ stop and transfer to the #82 bus.